isc-projects/bind9/doc/notes/notes-current.rst

   algorithm.
 This is now checked for and the dnssec-policy is rejected if both roles are not present for all algorithms in use.
   :gl:`#3142`

+- Handling of the TCP write timeouts has been improved to track timeout for each TCP write separately leading to faster connection tear down in case the other party is not reading the data. :gl:`#3200`